TIEP’s Intensive ESL Programs

 A transitional intermediate-advanced course with in-depth study of selected complex grammar structures.
 Reading of both simplified ESL and authentic academic material.
 Writing of expository compositions and a brief library research paper.
 Practice in advanced listening, conversation, and use of idioms.
 Students prepare for the TOEFL and IELTS as a part of the curriculum.

 Advanced integrated-skill courses with a focus on academic preparation, designed to help bridge students into college and university work.
-Emphasis on strengthening university research and study skills, and developing reading, writing, speaking, and listening proficiency through in-depth reading of authentic texts, writing formal essays, reports, and an extensive research paper, taking lecture notes, and participating in various formal and informal speaking tasks.
+Emphasis on strengthening university research and study skills, using the library, and developing reading, writing, speaking, and listening proficiency through in-depth reading of authentic texts, writing formal essays, reports, and an extensive research paper, taking lecture notes, and participating in various formal, informal, and public speaking tasks.
 Attention given to vocabulary expansion, advanced grammar in context, pronunciation, TOEFL/IELTS preparation, and individual students’ academic goals.

 The course content of level 160 varies from semester to semester, so level 160 may be taken more than once.